 These case summaries are based on MDDUS files and are published here to highlight common pitfalls and encourage proactive risk management and best practice.
 Details have been changed to maintain confidentiality.

-Ms K brings her three-year-old daughter Lucy to her GP surgery to receive her first vaccination for chicken pox.
+Ms K brings her three-year-old daughter Lucy to a private paediatric clinic to receive her first vaccination for chicken pox.

 She is seen by Dr M who has already removed the vial from the fridge before the child’s arrival.
 He draws up the vaccine in a separate room so as not to cause Lucy any alarm and then administers the injection without incident.